Quiirex/Quiirex/README.md

   <br/>
   <samp>
 💡 &nbsp;I like to explore new technologies and automate most of my workflow.<br/>
-🎓 &nbsp;I'm currently studying Informatics and communication technologies at the Faculty of Electrical Engineering and Computer Science (University of Maribor).
-Current profession is computer technician.<br/>
+🎓 &nbsp;I'm currently studying Informatics and communication technologies (IT) at the Faculty of Electrical Engineering and Computer Science (University of Maribor).
+My current profession is computer technician.<br/>
-🤔 &nbsp;I'm very interested in Artificial Intelligence, Machine Learning, Containerization and Biometrics.<br/>
+🤔 &nbsp;I'm interested in Artificial Intelligence, Machine Learning, Containerization and Biometrics.<br/>
-🎮 &nbsp;In my free time, I like playing video games (big fan of the soulsborne) and browsing reddit.<br/>
+🎮 &nbsp;In my free time I like to play video games (big fan of the soulsborne), listen to podcasts and browse reddit.<br/>
 </p>
   </samp>
 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right" height="170px"/>